1983 Orly Airport attack: Trial

-During an 11-day jury trial in suburban Créteil, Garabedian, defended by Jacques Vergès, denied his earlier confession.
-He was found guilty and on 3 March 1985 and was given a life sentence.
+During an 11-day jury trial in suburban Créteil, Garabedian, defended by Jacques Vergès, denied his earlier confession, (though he admitted his role in the bombing in a 2008 interview).
+He was found guilty and on 3 March 1985 was given a life sentence.
 Nayir Soner, accused of buying bottles of gas used to make the bomb, was given a 15-year sentence, and Ohannes Semerci, in whose apartment ammunition and dynamite were found, received a 10-year sentence.
 The victims were defended by Gide Loyrette Nouel: principal Jean Loyrette argued for denial of the Armenian genocide; his collaborators Gilles de Poix and Christian de Thezillat argued on the attack itself, to demonstrate the guilt of the three defendants.
 Several Turkish scholars – Sina Aksin, Türkkaya Ataöv, Avedis Simon Hacinlyian, Hasan Köni, Mümtaz Soysal – testified for the prosecution during the trial.

 In 1995, over 1 million people in Armenia signed a petition to the authorities in France calling for the release of Garabedian from prison.

-In 2001, after 17 years in jail, Garabedian was released on condition he was deported to Armenia.
-He was greeted by Prime Minister of Armenia Andranik Margaryan, who expressed happiness at Garabedian's release.
+In 2001, after 17 years in jail, Garabedian was released on condition he was deported to Armenia, where he was greeted by Prime Minister of Armenia Andranik Margaryan, who expressed happiness at Garabedian's release.

 In an interview in 2008, Garabedian explained the Orly bombing was a protest against the hanging execution of Levon Ekmekjian in Istanbul in 1982, and he planned to destroy a Turkish Airlines plane, which was to transport high-ranking representatives of the Turkish secret services, as well as Turkish generals and diplomats.
 Garabedian claims that as a result of the attack 10 Turks were killed and 60 were injured.